 Black and Pink History

 ● The organization began as an explicitly anarchist project, so the name was chosen to represent the black flag of anarchism and the power of queer politics and experience.

-● Collaborated with Prison Book Project in Massachusetts and their resource development of Locked Out, an LGBT prisoner resource list
+● Collaborated with Prison Book Project in Massachusetts and their resource development of Locked Out, an LGBTQIA2S+ prisoner resource list.

 ● Co-organized with the Statewide Harm Reduction Coalition, SHaRC, in efforts to stop the Chicopee Women’s Jail.

 in national campaigns and gatherings including the Transforming Justice convening in Oakland (report on the gathering available here).

 ● Successfully advocated for a trans woman to get out of solitary confinement in Massachusetts.

 ● Black and Pink gets added to resource lists distributed to incarcerated people across the country.